 Additionally, they also start with a heal spell for other creatures further improving the gameplay for early players.
 A buff spell is also included in the base paladin kit which allows them to gain an advantage in attacks against their foes temporarily.

-Here’s a table highlighting the attributes for this the Paladin.
+Here’s a table highlighting the attributes of this Paladin.

 Strength | Dexterity | Constitution | Intelligence | Wisdom | Charisma |